Recovering from a disaster

 Do your best to take care of yourself, and get help from family and friends.
 Let your community help you get back on your feet.

 Some physical things can help you recover emotionally:

 - spend time with family and friends

 - try to go back to your everyday routine

 - eat and sleep well

 - seek or accept extra support when you need it

 The Australia Red Cross offers disaster recovery services and resources to help you and your community to heal.

-The Department of Communities has a self-recovery app that helps with preparing for disasters and finding financial assistance after a disaster.
+The Department of Communities, Housing and Digital Economy, has a self-recovery app that helps with preparing for disasters and finding financial assistance after a disaster.
 To download the self-recovery app, visit the Apple or Android stores.